ConnectedLib/connectedlib10/modules/mentoring/section-4-1.md

 ## Teens helping to run workshops and programming

 Teen volunteers recruited from the local high school helped with one library’s film festival, and the students also gained beneficial media internship experience.
 A librarian at an urban western library describes the teens’ experience: “...those interns were high school students who were essentially volunteers, but they were the ones who were given specific roles to help run all the workshops...
-That was a really a fun program that really was able to bring in the technology and professionals... all in a single program.”
+That was a really fun program that really was able to bring in the technology and professionals... all in a single program.”

 In another example, Houston Public Library’s summer volunteers were treated as staff and provided input in programming and the library’s offerings for teens.<sup><a name="4" href="#fn4">4</a></sup>